Johannes Spieß: World War I

 A few months later due to an injury, Weddigen was forced to hand over command of the U-9 to Spiess in January 1915.
 Thereafter, Spiess was promoted to Kapitänleutnant and remained a submarine commander until the end of the war.
 Besides the U-9, he also commanded the U-19, U-52, and U-135.
 During his career as a commander, he sunk 41 ships (79,449 tons) and damaged 2 others (4,052 tons).
 His most remarkable victory occurred on 1 March 1918, where in command of U-19, he sank an armed merchant cruiser, the HMS Calgarian.
 For this feat, he was awarded the Royal House Order of Hohenzollern.
+He was active in the North Sea during the 1915 Restricted Submarine Phase where he sunk several British trawlers, patrolled the Baltic Sea during 1915–1916, the English Channel, Irish Sea and again the North Sea in 1917-1918 during the Unrestricted Submarine Phase.
+He was later was a key actor in suppressing the initial German Naval Mutinies in 1918.